CogentRedTester/mpv-file-browser/addons/addons.md

 The API is available through a module, which can be loaded with `require "file-browser"`.
 The API provides a variety of different values and functions for an addon to use in order to make them more powerful.
+Function definitions are written using Typescript-style type annotations.

 ```lua
 local fb = require "file-browser"